ertantherock/SWE-573/README.md

 <p>Every week this repo will be updated according to <b>class requirement.</b></p>
 <p>In the first week requirements: I have created new wiki page, created new issue and customized issue tags.</p>

+# <p>Newest Update 15.12.2022: </p>
+### Application hasbeen builded with frontend and backend side. .Jar file has been created and this .Jar file dockerized.
+### After dockerization, I have pushed this docker file to Docker HUB.
+### After Pushing, I have deployed this  application on Azure platform.
+Also I have created Azure SQL Database and my database now online.
+### You can check my deployed application on https://epocketdeployed.salmonisland-c42dc852.canadacentral.azurecontainerapps.io/#/

 # <p> V2 of Application </p>

 <p>1.Signup and Login Pages not changed.
 Just added control mechanizms such as is user name used before for sign up?
 Is username or password secure enaugh etc.</p>